You’ve got the cooking skills.

 - Log into your WordPress dashboard

-Your WordPress dashboard is your home’s main control panel — the place where you manage everything.
+Your WordPress dashboard is your main control panel — the place where you prep, plate, and serve your content.
+You’ll use:

 - Posts — where you write your recipes